inittab/onetimepaste/README.md

 Avoiding MySQL
 --------------

+There's a file based storage backend now (and it's the default).

 If you want to develop a different storage backend, follow this steps:
 - Create a file named BACKEND_NAME.php under storage/
 - Your file will must not output anything, but must contain the following